-- 3.25.
-Paragraphs 3.3326-3.4235 provide recommendations on the management of the clearance process in situations where it is a regular process and the material throughput is substantial (for example,e.g. during decommissioning of a nuclear power plant, where thousandthousands of tonnstonnes of material might be cleared).
-Some of the recommendations are still valid for smaller quantities of cleared material and should be applied in accordance with a graded approach. - 3.26.
+3.25.
+Paragraphs 3.26-3.35 provide recommendations on the management of the clearance process in situations where it is a regular process and the material throughput is substantial (e.g. during decommissioning of a nuclear power plant, where thousands of tonnes of material might be cleared).
+Some of the recommendations are still valid for smaller quantities of cleared material and should be applied in accordance with a graded approach.

+3.26.
 The operating organization should ensure that staff implementing the clearance process are clearly identified and are suitably qualified, properly trained and competent for their roles.
-The number of staff should be commensurate with the the quantities of material to be handled and the capacity of the associated monitoring programme. - 3.27.
+The number of staff should be commensurate with the quantities of material to be handled and the capacity of the associated monitoring programme.

+3.27.
 Additional staff may be needed to record information on material undergoing the clearance process, for example by updating databases on the material and maintaining documentation.
-Staff may also be needed to ensure continued movement of the material thorughthrough the steps of the clearance process and segregation of material that has been cleared. - 3.28.
+Staff may also be needed to ensure continued movement of the material through the steps of the clearance process and segregation of material that has been cleared.

+3.28.
 The clearance process should be allocated suitable and sufficient equipment to implement the monitoring programme, as well as any equipment needed to handle the material.
-Additional equipment may be needed for determination of non-radiation-related characteristics of the material, for example, the presence of free liquid and/or dust.
+Additional equipment may be needed for determination of non-radiation-related characteristics of the material, for example the presence of free liquid and/or dust.
 The area where clearance measurements are being performed should be cleaned prior to use and should have a low radiation background, to the extent possible.

-- 3.29.
-Prerequisites for the clearance process are the radiological characterization of the material (see paras 3.9-3.24).
+3.29.
+A prerequisite for the clearance process is the radiological characterization of the material (see paras 3.9-3.24).
 Sometimes, it is not possible to fully characterize a material or an object prior to the dismantling of a component.
-In that case, the characterization needs to be finalized after the dismantling and the results need to be available prior to the final measurements for compliance with clearance levels. - 3.30.
+In that case, the characterization needs to be finalized after the dismantling and the results need to be available prior to the final measurements for compliance with clearance levels.

+3.30.
 The results of the characterization should serve as the basis for defining appropriate batches of material in the clearance process.
-Processing batches of materials with similar characteristics enables the clearance process to be more efficient, for example because the settings and operation of monitoring equipment would also be similar. - 3.31.
+Processing batches of materials with similar characteristics enables the clearance process to be more efficient, for example because the settings and operation of monitoring equipment would also be similar.

+3.31.
 A prerequisite for a high throughput clearance process is the availability of a database system to store information on the identification and location of materials and the results of the clearance measurements.
-Such a system should be kept updated to reflect the current situation. - 3.32.
-The clearance process for materials is most effectively implemented if there are clearly assigned areas for material transfer, buffer storage, surface contamination measurements and activity concentration measurements, and as staging areas where cleared material can be placed until it can be removed from the facility. - 3.33.
-The following description refers to an idealized clearance process for solid materials, that which might be appropriate, for example, for a large scale decommission operation.
-In other situations, individual steps can be omitted or performed in a different sequence: - (a)(1) The material is transferred from its place of origin (e.g. an area in the facility where dismantling, segmentation and decontamination are taking place) to a buffer storage area.
-Material that has been segmented into pieces is usually moved in boxes. - (b)(2) In the buffer storage area, the materials are sorted into batches depending on itstheir origin and characteristics, in particular the part of a plant from which athe material originates, the operation history, the material's radiological properties, and othersother characteristics.
-Batches entering the clearance process will then consist of material with similar characteristics.
-Sorting materials into batches should be done earlier (e.g. at the place of generation or in other dedicated areas), if radiological and other conditions allow.
-Sorting the material earlier (e.g. during dismantling) is essential to avoid cross-contamination and dilution (i.e. mixing of materials that can be cleared with materials that cannot be cleared).
+Such a system should be kept updated to reflect the current situation.

+3.32.
+The clearance process for materials is most effectively implemented if there are clearly assigned areas for material transfer, buffer storage, surface contamination measurements and activity concentration measurements, as well as staging areas where cleared material can be placed until it can be removed from the facility.

+3.33.
+The following description refers to an idealized clearance process for solid materials, which might be appropriate, for example, for a large scale decommission operation.
+In other situations, individual steps can be omitted or performed in a different sequence:

+(1) The material is transferred from its place of origin (e.g. an area in the facility where dismantling, segmentation and decontamination are taking place) to a buffer storage area.
+Material that has been segmented into pieces is usually moved in boxes.